+The lineup was impermissibly suggestive.
 K.G. was interviewed on May 21, 2014.
-The same day of the incident.
-She did not identify by name any suspects.
+The same day of She did not identify by name any the incident. suspects.
 (46; App.
 113-114).
 She did not say that she knew any of the suspects.
 (46; App.
 113-114).
-At the lineup, 9 days later, she told the officer that she did circle no first but then circled yes.
+Then 9 days later, at the lineup, she told the officer that she did circle no first but then circled yes (as to number 5).
 (46; App.
 116).
 She told the officer that she knew this person and his name was TY.
 (46; App.
 116).
 The fact that she circled no but then circled yes shows that she was unsure.
 When B.B. specifically says out loud that she wants to see number 5 again it unduly influenced K.G. because she wasnt sure to begin with if it was number 5.
-On February 2, 2015, K.G. testified at trial that she did not know this person by name or nickname.
-(67:137).
-She also testified that she didnt remember why she wrote TY on the identification sheet.
-(67:141).
-K.G. also testified that she was 12 years old.
-(67:117).
+Also, K.G. didn't identify any suspects by name or nickname during her interview on May 21, 2014, yet after B.B. says out loud that she wanted to see number 5 again then K.G. states that she now knew this person and his name was T.Y.
+If she has seen him in the neighborhood and knew his name was TY, why did she not give that information to the police on the date of the incident when she was interviewed.
+The line-up identification of Jackson was not reliable under the totality of the circumstances.